 A couple of weeks ago, the Stemettes headed to East London for a weekend of adventure at Hack the Barbican: Bazaar, a prelude to the launch of an “experimental playground” this summer that will explore the boundaries between arts, technology and entrepreneurship.

 This was my first official outing as a Stemette myself and I was excited to join little Stemettes for a hackathon (in trendy East London no less) and do my part to encourage more girls to become creators and not passive users of new technologies.
 Program or be programmed, right?

 I thought I was joining a regular hack, where programmers, developers, and designers came together to beat the clock as well as each other.
 But Hack the Barbican is no usual hackathon.

 What is a “hack” anyway?

 Now, if you had asked me about hackers a few months ago, “illegal cyber-attacks” would have been at the top of my list, with “nerds” coming a close second.
 Pop culture references would have included Matrix’s digital rain and Tom Cruise preventing crimes with an iPad-like interface in Minority Report.

-Not only was the figure of the lonely (and always male) hacker something I couldn’t relate to, it was miles away from the spirit of “hacking” I discovered at the Bazaar: at its core, a hack is purely about collaboration, team work and creativity, unconstrained by management and untainted by competitiveness, and there’s much we can learn from it.
+Not only was the figure of the lonely (and always male) hacker something I couldn’t relate to, but it was miles away from the spirit of “hacking” I discovered at the Bazaar: at its core, a hack is purely about collaboration, teamwork and creativity, unconstrained by management and untainted by competitiveness, and there’s much we can learn from it.

 It doesn’t matter whether a finished product emerges at the end of the weekend; it’s all about the journey, the people you meet and the skills you pick up along the way.
 In a nutshell: an ideal ground for Stemettes to creatively explore their budding passion for science and technology.